This post may contain affiliate links. Please read our disclosure policy.

-These cinnamon pancakes are loaded with cozy flavor in every bite and a rich cream cheese glaze drizzled over the top takes them to the next level!
+When we can’t decide between cinnamon rolls and pancakes for breakfast, the clear winner is a batch of fluffy Cinnamon Pancakes!
+They’re loaded with cinnamon flavor in every bite and a rich cream cheese glaze drizzles over the top, taking them to the next level.

 Pin this recipe now to save it for later

 These cinnamon pancakes are infused with lots of cinnamon flavor in every bite.
-Once the pancakes are cooked, you can serve them with your favorite pancake toppings or go for something special and drizzle them with the creamy, dreamy cream cheese glaze I’ve included below.
+Once the pancakes cook, you can serve them with your favorite pancake toppings.
+Or, go for something special, and drizzle them with the creamy, dreamy cream cheese glaze I’ve included below.
 While you don’t need to make it, it definitely kicks them up a notch!

 Cream Cheese Glaze

-• Cream cheese – Let this soften for 30 minutes before starting the recipe.
+• 3-ounce cream cheese – Let this soften for 30 minutes before starting the recipe.

-• Powdered sugar – Also known as confectioners’ sugar.
+• 3/4 cup powdered sugar – Also known as confectioners’ sugar.

-• Milk – Whole milk is best for the richest, creamiest topping.
+• 2 tablespoons milk – Whole milk is best for the richest, creamiest topping.

 Pancakes

-• All-purpose flour – You can substitute a measure-for-measure gluten-free all-purpose flour to make these cinnamon pancakes gluten-free.
+• 1 cup all-purpose flour – Substitute a measure-for-measure gluten-free all-purpose flour to make these cinnamon pancakes gluten-free.

-• Brown sugar – Both light brown sugar and dark brown will work here.
+• 2 tablespoons brown sugar – Both light brown sugar and dark brown will work here.

-• Ground cinnamon – Make sure it’s fresh for maximum flavor!
-After a while, spices start to loose their taste and aroma.
+• 1 1/2 teaspoons ground cinnamon – Make sure it’s fresh for maximum flavor!
+After a while, spices start to lose their flavor and aroma.

-• Egg – Here’s the best way to crack an egg.
+• 1 egg – Here’s the best way to crack an egg.

-• Unsalted butter – Melt this before making the recipe.
+• 1/4 cup unsalted butter – Melt this before making the recipe.

 • Nonstick cooking spray